christianor/time-based-event-throttler/readme.md

 # TimeBasedEventThrottler

-Throttles the events sent by an EventEmitter (.emit() => .on()) so that only one in a defined period of time passes.
+Throttles the events sent by an EventEmitter (.emit() => .on()) so that only one passes after a period of time.
+After this the throttler will wait again for that period of time and relay the next event that happens after it and so on.
-Use case might be IOT devices that tend to send many messages and relaying only one message (e.g. by mail) to the client.
+Use case might be IOT devices that tend to send many messages and u want to easily relay only one message (e.g. by mail) every 15 minutes to the client.

 ## Installation